Caprica-XIV/EDMC-C14-SoundViewer/README.md

 Troubleshoot
 ---
 Try different sound card and API configurations.
-Wait 5 to 10 seconds after lauching a stream for signal acquisition, it is needed for chaching data and responsiveness (is that a real word?).
+Wait 5 to 10 seconds after lauching a stream for signal acquisition, it is needed for caching data and responsiveness (is that a real word?).
 Changing mode might refresh the stream when it crashed.
 If server is defenitly down, restart EDMC.